abhishek-8081/Near-rt-ric-deployment-task/README.md

 ## Submission
 Please find the deployment outputs, issues, and progress logs documented in the linked markdown files above.

-Submitted by: [Your Name]
+Submitted by: Abhishek Kumar
-Contact: srao@linuxfoundation.org

-Date: August 22, 2025
+Email: abhishekrajputji2004@gmail.com